fps/asciichanges/README.md

 ## Bars/Measures

-The simplest well formed program is
+The simplest line consisting of measures/bars is

 <pre>| |</pre>